damieng/pixelworld/README.md

 ### [EnvironmentGuidedFinder](https://github.com/damieng/pixelworld/blob/main/Common/OffsetFinders/EnviromentGuidedFinder.cs)

 This relies on programmers using the ROM routines to print text to the screen and is surprisingly successful.
 It basically looks for a font at whatever RAM location is specified at memory locations 23606 & 23607.
+It can only find one font however so games like Millionaire that use several get missed.

 ### [KnownCharPatternFinder](https://github.com/damieng/pixelworld/blob/main/Common/OffsetFinders/KnownCharPatternFinder.cs)